RistoBIn/international-website/src/pages/technologies/software-platform.md

   Our software platform, BlueThink, supports IoT integration, video distribution, and data handling.
 This enables good customer applications with unlimited possibilities.
-sectionOne:
-  featuredimage: /img/man-with-btgo-tablet.png
-  left: '## Internet of Things'
-  right: >-
-    IoT, The Internet of Things is now a reality in the ocean space industries due to the convergence of technologies such as wireless communications, micro-electrical systems and of course, the Internet.

-    A “thing” is any object with embedded electronics that can transfer data over a network, without any human interaction.
-This could be underwater cameras, environmental sensors, devices in a control room, or components in a vessel.
 sectionTwo: >-
   ### BlueThink™